 Many people who I meet ask me about the weather in Saudi Arabia and what it’s like.
 Since Saudi Arabia is a big country, the weather differs from one place to another.
 There are some mountainous parts that actually get hail storms in the winter season.
 While others, like my city enjoy a standard GCC weather forecast.
 This means that it’s mostly very hot and humid in the summer and dry and cold in the winter.

-What is the Weather in Saudi Arabia Like?
+Summer Weather in Saudi Arabia

 Basically, we only witness two seasons: summer and winter.

 In each season, the weather is so extreme that you just can’t wait for it to end!

 For example, in the summer months, the display windows of the shops get covered in condensation caused by extreme humidity levels!
 The same trend applies to your glasses.
 They will be covered in fog to the point that you won’t be able to see through the lenses unless you wipe them with a cloth.

 Chocolate melts before you can get the pleasure of tasting it, eggs can be cooked in direct sunlight (without the need of an oven or stove!) and the water in non-controlled swimming pools gets too hot for a refreshing swim.

 Another reason for this humidity is of course the proximity to the Gulf ocean.
 Wherever you have beaches, you must get some degree of humidity.